 Reversely if you don't want to trust a specific CA and thus disallow access to people with credentials signed by it you may add the following line in local-rpm.h:

-'''

--ca_HellasGrid-0.19-1

-'''
+-ca\HellasGrid-0.19-1

 This will uninstall the ca\HellasGrid rpms from the cluster nodes.
+The same approach (using the minus '-' symbol) can be used to uninstall any other default package from you cluster.

 Source Files